hariprasanths/synchly/docs/examples.md

 All the options can be used along with the option `-j, --job` to make them job-specific.

-All jobs are disabled by default.
-Enable them before they can be run.
+All jobs are enabled by default.
+Enable stopped jobs before they can be run.

 ```
 $ synchly --enablejob --job exampleJob